GuiGou12358/AD-stakers-index-1/README.md

-# SubQuery - Indexer For dApps AstarDegen in Astar Network
+# SubQuery - Index stakers for the dApp AstarDegen in Astar Network

 This project index all accounts staking in the given dApp